ickb/proposal/README.md

 - released;
 - ...

-In the same way, the Protocol can have many distinct liquidity buckets, each at different time-phases, in which CKB are:
+In the same way, the Protocol can have many distinct liquidity buckets, each at different stages of maturity, in which CKB are:

 - collected: users deposit CKB and receive CKB++;
 - kept to accrue interests;